Your bag is empty

 Chemotherapy-induced nausea and vomiting is a severe reactive complex that is triggered by chemotherapy drugs.
 When it persists, it often leads to extreme weight loss in cancer patients.
 This is known as cachexia.

-While prescription antiemetics are sometimes prescribed, research has shown that cannabis can significantly help relieve CINV as well.
-Indeed, anecdotal and scientific evidence supports the fact that medical cannabis can help in this regard perhaps more than any other modality.
+While prescription antiemetics are sometimes prescribed by doctors to reduce nausea caused by chemotherapy, research has shown that cannabis can significantly help relieve CINV as well.
+Indeed, anecdotal and scientific evidence supports the fact that medical marijuana can help in this regard perhaps more than any other modality.
 A 2001 systematic review found that THC was more effective than some traditional anti-nausea drugs in relieving chemotherapy-induced nausea and vomiting.
+And when it comes to cannabidiol, nausea treatments are likely to become more prevalent over time, as CBD-based options to treat nausea become more widely available.

 In general, a full-spectrum cannabis dosage form can offer enhanced benefits for nausea with fewer side effects than THC-only products.
 In states where inhaled cannabis is legal, studies have found that this dosing method will deliver more speedy relief and can potentially prevent vomiting since the cannabinoids will hit the bloodstream minutes after you take the first puff.